FemLolStudio/Gacha-Plus-Launcher/README.md

 # Gacha Plus Launcher

 Gacha Plus Launcher is an open-source launcher for Gacha Plus.
-The launcher is built in C# and Open-Source.
+The launcher is built in C# and Is Open-Source.

 ## Requirements